incnition/devfarm-app-starter/README.md

+# "Next.js/React.js/MongoDB/GraphQL/Jest/React Testing Library" Starter App

+## Testing Philosophy

+- E2E - ~10%
+- Integration - ~40%
+- Unit for GraphQL API/Models - ~25%
+- Static Analysis tools (prettier/eslint) - ~25%

+## Getting up and Running

+### Installing Dependencies

+- Node 12
+- MongoDB
+- Yarn

+### Setting up Environment Variables

+- copy .env.example to .env
+- change values in .env based on your environment

+### Level of Knowledge

+- How to write and run tests with Jest/React Testing Library
+- How to write Queries, Mutations, Schema changes, etc. in GraphQL
+- How to use the MongoDB shell, and how to CRUD Documents on the fly
+- How to write styles
+- How to organize components

+# NEXT.JS README

 This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).

 Find the most recent version of this guide at [here](https://github.com/segmentio/create-next-app/blob/master/lib/templates/default/README.md).
 And check out [Next.js repo](https://github.com/zeit/next.js) for the most up-to-date info.